airbnb/ruby/rubocop-airbnb/README.md

 It contains Airbnb's internally used configuration for [RuboCop](https://github.com/bbatsov/rubocop) and [RuboCop RSpec](https://github.com/backus/rubocop-rspec).
-It also includes custom
+It also includes a handful custom rules that are not currently addressed by other projects.

 ## Installation